Creating new land from oceans, seas, riverbeds or lakes

 plasma-arc gasification process, which is currently used at two facilities in

-Japan, and will be used at a planned facility in
+Japan, and was proposed to be used at a facility in

 St. Lucie County,